-Visiting Washington Square ParkWashington Square Park forms the core of the Greenwich Village neighbourhood in Lower Manhattan.
+Visiting Washington Square ParkWashington Square Park forms the core of the Greenwich Village neighborhood in Lower Manhattan.
 The main campus of New York University (NYU) is spread across the southern and eastern flanks of this historic park.
 You could easily get to the park via the New York City Subway.
 Situated at the corner of Broadway and East 8th Street, the 8 Street station is served by the Q, R and W lines.
 Seven other subway routes stop at the West 4 Street-Washington Square Park station.
 Both of these busy underground rail stops are located just a short walk away from Washington Square Park.
 You can also hop on a Metropolitan Transportation Authority (MTA) bus that stops in Greenwich Village.
 Several bus stops are conveniently located along the busy 8th Street.
 Houston Street is another heavily commercialized road that runs just a few blocks south of the park.

 Location: at the foot of New York's Fifth Avenue, in the heart of Greenwich Village, New York, NY

 Click here to visit Washington Square Park official website.